vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 My dears,

-I am Linh, my middle is Nha.
-My parents named me with the hope I would be an elegant lady.

-I have some sides of myself.
-I will introduce one by one.
+I am Linh.

+Human is complex creature, I can't define myself with some kinds of nouns.
+But I think I can provide a vague image.

-A Computer Engineer that works with Static Testing and Machine Learning.
-The [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
+A Computer Engineer.
+Works with Embedded Systems, Internet of Things (IoT), Static Testing and Machine Learning.
+More ridiculous, the [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.

-A tech nerd that loves C/C++, archlinux and nvim.
+You will doubt if I have a career goal or if I truly know what I love to do.
+Of course I do!
+I love C/C++, archlinux and nvim!
+But I also have an ambition for mysterious fields out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!

+A classy amateur literature enjoyer.

 A knowledge seeker for cultures and languages, pretty fluent in English, interested in German, Russian, Chinese and Latin.